jfdenise/wildfly-mcp/doc-ingestor/questions/cli-questions-generated.md

 ## syntax of the operation to get the `execution-records-limit` attribute of the `jdbc-job-repository` resource of the `batch-jberet` subsystem
 Can you get the execution-records-limit attribute of the myJdbcJobRepository jdbc-job-repository resource of the batch-jberet subsystem ?
 Can you get the execution records limit attribute of the myJdbcJobRepository jdbc job repository resource of the batch jberet subsystem ?
+## syntax of the operation to get the `microprofile-health-smallrye` subsystem
+Can you get the microprofile-health-smallrye subsystem?
+Can you get the microprofile-health-smallrye?
+Can you retrieve all the attributes of the microprofile-health-smallrye subsystem?
 ## syntax of the operation to get the `empty-liveness-checks-status` attribute of the `microprofile-health-smallrye` subsystem
 Can you get the empty-liveness-checks-status attribute of the microprofile-health-smallrye subsystem?
 Can you get the empty liveness checks status attribute of the microprofile health smallrye subsystem?